codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 ![add-resolver.png](/.storybook/public/add-resolver.png)

-> Note: Because the generator notices that the `SomeData` schema already exists according to conventions, it will be a selectable option in the generator.
-The schema picker in this generator prompt also functions as an 'autocomplete', so you can type to filter the list of known schemas to find the specific one you're looking for.
+> Note: Because the generator notices that the `SomeData` schema already exists according to our conventions, it will be a selectable option in the generator.
+The schema picker in this generator prompt also functions as an 'autocomplete', so you can type to filter the list of known schemas in your monorepo to find the specific one you're looking for.

 ```shell-script
 yarn workspace aetherspace run add-resolver # run in repo root to add a new resolver